VibolvatanakPOCH/Data-Warehouse-Global-Cyclistic-Company/README.md

 # Architecture 🏗️

-It utilizes a star schema design with a central fact table surrounded by dimension tables optimized for query performance and simplicity.
+Utilizes a star schema design with a central fact table surrounded by dimension tables optimized for query performance and simplicity.

 [ffd]